 The same DUI statistics show that Montana has a concerning 43% deaths per number of residents, more than Texas (40%).
 Other states, such as Colorado, Illinois, and Maine, register a percentage equal to California (30%).

-15. 34% of Montana fatal road accidents involve drunk drivers.
+15. 44% of Rhode Island fatal road accidents involved drunk drivers in 2019.

-Puerto Rico follows Montana with 30% of drivers with a .08+ BAC causing deadly crashes, and Texas with 28%.
+North Dakota followed Rhode Island with 41% of drivers with a .08+ BAC causing deadly crashes, and New Hampshire with 40%.

-Among the states with the lowest percentage of drunk drivers reported by NHTSA in 2018, Kentucky had the lowest rate with 12%, while West Virginia, Utah, Kansas, and Oklahoma registered 14%.
+Among the states with the lowest percentage of drunk drivers reported by NHTSA in 2019, Utah had the lowest rate with 16%, followed by Vermont, with 19%, and Kentucky, with 20%.

 16. 1.7% of United States citizens admit driving after drinking too much.